MortenMDahl/ros2_socket_bridge/docs/source/internal_workings.rst

     obj.soc.settimeout(15)
     obj.soc.setsockopt(socket.SOL_SOCKET, socket.SO_REUSEADDR, 1)

-Bluetooth sockets also use a buffer, just as TCP sockets do.
+Bluetooth sockets also use a buffer, just like TCP sockets do.